-The Most Popular Pokemon On "Pokemon Go" Isn't Pikachu After All
+The Most Desirable Pokemon On "Pokemon Go" Are ...

 Since the idea of trying to "catch them all" first appeared on our television screens growing up the cute, yellow faced, electric Pokemon called Pikachu ruled them all.
 I would be hard pressed to find a better one to own.
 Well, according to the Pokemon user population Pikachu is not the most desired Pokemon out there.
 In fact, Wishbone has compiled a list of the 10 most popular Pokemon — and spoiler, some are more coveted than the loyal and faithful Pikachu.

 Wishbone is today's most popular polling app where voters weigh in on the hottest trending topics from pop culture, national news, celebrity feuds and fashion trends.
 They get over four million monthly users visiting their app, which means they usually have a very high sample size of people to poll.
 When posing the questions of which Pokemon is the most desirable in light of the spike in "Pokemon Go" users, the answers surprised everyone.
 The Wishbone app polled over 100,000 voters ages 12-25 across the United States, and it turns out that Eevee, Jigglypuff, and Vulpix are the top three Pokemon everyone is clamoring to catch.